Notus-Network/acikhack/README.md

-# acikhack
+# Açık Hack Hackathonu
-Açık Hack Hackathonu
+Projemiz